Don Bradman: In popular culture

 Bradman recorded several songs accompanying himself and others on piano in the early 1930s, including "Every Day Is A Rainbow Day For Me" with Jack Lumsdaine.
 In 2000, the Australian Government made it illegal for the names of corporations to suggest a link to "Sir Donald Bradman" if such a link does not, in fact, exist.
 Other entities with similar protection include the Australian and foreign governments, Saint Mary MacKillop, the Royal Family, and the Returned and Services League of Australia.

+He appeared as himself in the 1936 film The Flying Doctor.
+In the 1940s Ken G. Hall considered making a film about Bradman but eventually decided he was not sufficiently famous in America.

 In 2014, the Adelaide Symphony Orchestra premiered a "multimedia musical portrait" called Our Don that had been nearly three years in the making.
 Greta Bradman performed during the event.

+The postal address for the Australian Broadcasting Corporation is "GPO Box 9994" in each Australian capital city, which is based on Bradman's batting average in test matches of 99.94.